VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/DxqCrBEmrQw" title="Apache Echarts panel for Grafana | How to create modern dashboards in Grafana | Echarts Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Apache ECharts libraries](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library with statistical capabilities.
 It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.

 Apache ECharts panel offers an easy way of adding intuitive, interactive, and highly customizable charts into your Grafana dashobard.

 Simply put and to avoid confusion,
  - Apache ECharts <u>libraries</u> is the charting library.
- - Apache ECharts <u>plugin</u> (which is the same as Apache ECharts <u>visualization panel</u>) brings the Apache ECharts <u>libraries</u> into Grafana dashboard.
+ - Apache ECharts <u>plugin</u> (which is the same as Apache ECharts <u>visualization panel</u>) brings the Apache ECharts <u>libraries</u> into the Grafana dashboard.

 ### Requirements